scikit-hep/awkward/docs-sphinx/user-guide/10-minutes-to-awkward-array.md

   name: python3
 ---

-# 10 Minutes to Awkward Array
+# 10 minutes to Awkward Array

 This is a short, tutorial-style introduction to Awkward Array, aimed towards new users.
 For details of how to perform specific operations in Awkward Array, e.g. _filtering data_, see the user-guide [index](index.md), or use the search tool to identify relevant pages.